SagarPradhan85211/Employee-Management-System/README.md

 - JS
 - MySQL

+# Few Suggestion before Run the application

-# First create Database and Table in your Workbench
+First create Database and Table in your Workbench

-# After that apply your username and password in application.properties and run the application
+After that apply your username and password in application.properties and run the application